 Her side said she was seeking justice after prosecutors gave up on her sexual assault case.
 His said she slandered him in a grab for money.

-But a hotel housekeeper's lawsuit against former International Monetary Fund leader Dominique Strauss-Kahn may soon end without public vindication for either of them.
+But a hotel housekeeper's lawsuit against former International Monetary Fund leader Dominique Strauss-Kahn may soon end without a jury ever saying who is right.

 The maid, Nafissatou Diallo, is expected to be there, but Strauss-Kahn is not, when lawyers for both meet for a key court date at 2 p.m.
 Monday to update a judge on the status of settlement discussions.